 - Similarly, students who wish to re-enroll in the College of Engineering after having been out of school as a result of a dismissal must write a letter of appeal to the College of Engineering Academic Appeals committee requesting readmission.

 - Dismissed students who are not enrolled at MU in the spring semester must appeal for readmission if they desire to take summer courses at MU.

 - Letters may be sent as an email attachment (strongly preferred) to MuEngrAcademicActions@missouri.edu or mailed to:

 - Appeals must be received by Tuesday, Jan.
 2, 2024, at noon.

 - A personal visit with the director of undergraduate studies of the student’s department and advisor before appealing by letter is often helpful, both to the student and to the committee.

 - The primary concern of the appeals committee is the likelihood of future success.
 Accordingly, any appeal should include an explanation for past poor performance and reasons for expecting better in the future.

-- A student who is readmitted after a successful appeal will be placed on Final Probation.
+- A student who is readmitted after a successful appeal will be placed on academic warning.
 Such student if dismissed again will not be eligible for readmission.